 Verizon - Channel 38

-Work Sessions wil be scheduled on an as needed basis at the Arundel Center
+Council Work Sessions, when scheduled, are normally held on the second Tuesday of the month.
+Work Sessions are scheduled on an as needed basis at the Arundel Center

 Persons requiring special accommodations for a County Council meeting may contact the Council Offices at (410) 222-1401 at least five business days before the meeting.